-Sweet.
-Television credits include "Boston Public," "C.S.I.," "Family Law," "Law and Order," "Love Boat: The Next Wave," "The James Brady Story" and "George Washington."
+Old Lace, Wild Honey, The Crucifer of Blood and Tartuffe.
+Off-Broadway, he was in the original production of Sister Mary Ignatius and The Actor's Nightmare as well as the musical Charlotte Sweet.
+Television and film credits include "Frasier," "Boston Public," "C.S.I.," "Family Law," "Law and Order," "Love Boat: The Next Wave," "The James Brady Story," "George Washington" and The Cooler with William H. Macy and Alec Baldwin.
 Mr. Landfield has played major roles in regional theatres across the country including Phileas Fogg in 80 Days at the La Jolla Playhouse in San Diego.
 While in Africa filming Disney's Cheetah, Mr. Landfield met his wife, actress Breon Gorman.
 They have two angels, Miranda and Bianca.

-HAL LANDON JR. (Ebenezer Scrooge) is an SCR Founding Artist who recently appeared in Much Ado about Nothing, Entertaining Mr. Sloane, The Hollow Lands, True West, Play Strindberg, Tartuffe and Ah, Wilderness!
-Other credits include Arcadia, Our Town, Sidney Bechet Killed a Man, BAFO, Six Degrees of Separation, An Ideal Husband, A Mess of Plays by Chris Durang, The Things You Don't Know, Faith Healer.
-Ghost in the Machine.
-Green Icebergs, Morning's at Seven, Dancing at Lughnasa, The Miser, Our Country's Good and Waiting for Godot.
-He created the role of Ebenezer Scrooge in SCR's A Christmas Carol, and has performed it in all 22 annual productions.
-In the summer of 2000 he played Nym in the San Diego Old Globe Theatre's production of Henry V. He appeared in Leander Stillwell with the Mark Taper
+HAL LANDON JR. (Ebenezer Scrooge) is an SCR Founding Artist who recently appeared in Major Barbara, Getting Frankie Married and Afterwards.
+The School for Wives, Much Ado about Nothing, Entertaining Mr. Sloane, The Hollow Lands, True West, Play Strindberg, Tartuffe and Ah.
+Wilderness!
+Other credits include Arcadia, Our Town, Sidney Bechet Killed a Man, BAFO, Six Degrees of Separation, An Ideal Husband, A Mess of Plays by Chris Durang, The Things You Don't Know, Faith Healer, Ghost in the Machine, Green Icebergs, Morning's at Seven, Dancing at Lughnasa, The Miser, Our Country's Good and Waiting for Godot.
+He created the role of Ebenezer Scrooge in SCR's A Christmas Carol, and has performed it in all 23 annual productions.
+He appeared in Leander Stillwell at the Mark Taper Forum and in Henry V at the Globe Theatres in San Diego.
+Other resident theatre roles include Salieri in Amadeus.
+Malvolio in Twelfth Night and Gordon Miller in Room Service.
+Among his film credits are Trespass, Pacific Heights, Almost an Angel, Bill and Ted's Excellent Adventure and Playing by Heart.
+Television credits include a recent episode of "Frasier."